think-cell/think-cell-library/README.md

 This library has been made publicly available as an example of modern C++ coding techniques and as a source of inspiration for other library writers.
 And of course because we are proud of it!

+The documentation is currently lacking and we are working on that.
+We will publish usage examples on our new [developer blog](https://www.think-cell.com/devblog) and will merge them into the library as comments.

 -------------
 Contributions
 -------------